Kung Fu Is For….

 Are Classes Too Rough?

 While some martial arts styles are very rough, others are not.
 Believe it or not, even the rough martial arts classes can and should be taken by women.
-Besides, potential aggressors are not going to attack daintily.
+Potential aggressors are not going to attack daintily.
 Women need to be prepared for what can come.
 That said, everyone starts slow and advances at their own rate and protective equipment is used.

 Will Women Become Aggressive?